eugenielm/EugeniesPics/README.md

 ----------------
 In order to be able to set up EugeniesPics (locally), you need to:

-1. Make sure you have Ruby installed on your computer
+1. Make sure you have Ruby and Yarn installed on your computer

 2. Install ImageMagick on your computer - if you are on Mac, you can install it with brew: